helenabarmer/toxicity-classifier-react/README.md

 | insult        |
 | identity_hate |

-- The toxicity classifier will return a true (is toxic) or false (not toxic) depending on the input sentence.
+The toxicity classifier will return a true (is toxic) or false (not toxic) depending on the input sentence.

+### Input field
-- The sentence in the input field is submitted through a button.
+- The sentence in the input field is submitted through a button and then sent to the pre-trained model.
 - The input field can be cleared through a button.

+### Toxic points
 - For every sentence that is labelled true (within the 7 different labels) a toxic point will be added underneath the input field.
 - There is a button that will clear the toxic points.

+### Table
-- A submitted sentence will be displayed in the table with the following information:
+A submitted sentence will be displayed in the table with the following information:
-> -How much % of toxicity the sentence contains
+- How much % of toxicity the sentence contains
-> -An emoji that will switch between a happy one and a skull
+- An emoji that will switch between a happy one and a skull
-> -Toxic points that will increase every time the input sentence is labelled “true”
+- Toxic points that will increase every time the input sentence is labelled “true”
-> -A button to delete one sentence at a time
+- A button to delete one sentence at a time
-> -A button to delete all sentences from the table
+- A button to delete all sentences from the table

+### Footer
-- At the top of the page the following links are displayed:
+At the top of the page the following links are displayed:
-> -Source code
+- Source code
-> -Dataset
+- Dataset
-> -Toxicity classifier
+- Toxicity classifier
-> -Tensorflow.js
+- Tensorflow.js
-> -Contact information: E-mail, LinkedIn and GitHub
+- Contact information: E-mail, LinkedIn and GitHub

 ## Dataset